sharethis-github/magento-sharethis-share-buttons/README.md

 > NOTE: This command will ask for your Magento credentials.
 Visit https://marketplace.magento.com/customer/accessKeys/ and copy the `Public Key` and `Private Key` in as the `Username` and `Password` respectively.

-You can now log in at http://magento.local/admin
+Once this is done, your store will be populated with sample data and you can log in with credentials populated from the `MAGENTO_ADMIN_USERNAME` and `MAGENTO_ADMIN_PASSWORD` values from the `env` file.

 ## Development